Skip to main content

 Surgery is urgently required to address significant joint derangement

-Patient has surgery within 1 week of decision
+Patients have surgery within 1 week of decision (not included in wait times data reported)

 Priority 2